valentine/docs.hackerspace.sg/docs/handbook/hosting-events.md

 		- Arrange furniture as required.
 Please do this quietly if it's still office hours, in consideration of our neighbours downstairs.
   - Holding the event:
   	- Welcome guests as they arrive
-  	- When you're ready to start, welcome everyone to Hackerspace, explain a little about what we do, invite guests to make use of our drinks supply and make contributions.
+  	- When you're ready to start, welcome everyone to Hackerspace, explain a little about what we do.
+If HackerspaceSG is sponsoring the venue, please do invite guests to make use of our drinks supply and make contributions.
 If you are unclear on what to say, perhaps say something like:

     > Welcome to HackerspaceSG!
     >